nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. User enters the `edit` command, specifying the `INDEX` of the task in the list to be edited, the fields to be edited and their new values
 4. TaskManager parses the `edit` command and looks for the task in the list
 5. TaskManager edits the requested fields on the specified task according to the command entered
-6. TaskManager updates the GUI to display the new list of undone tasks<br>
+6. TaskManager updates the GUI to display the new list of undone tasks and highlight the newly edited task <br>
 Use case ends

 **Extensions**